Jabberjaw: Broadcast history

 Sixteen 30-minute episodes of Jabberjaw were produced, which aired on ABC Saturday Morning from September 11, 1976, to September 3, 1977, and rebroadcast for a second season of reruns on Sunday Morning from September 11, 1977, to September 3, 1978.
 In the 1980s, repeats resurfaced as part of USA Cartoon Express on USA Network, in the 1990s on Cartoon Network and in the 2000s on Boomerang.
+Reruns of the series aired on Discovery Family from September 14, 2024 to June 26, 2025.
 This is one of a number of shows made before the mid-1980s seen on the Cartoon Network and Boomerang to have been taken from PAL prints.

 Like many animated series created by Hanna-Barbera in the 1970s, the show contained a laugh track created by the studio.Broadcast schedules (all EDT):